 How does this work with State Government planning documents?

-The Draft Ku-ring-gai Local Strategic Planning Statement is on public exhibition from 1 July to 12 August 2019.
+The Draft Ku-ring-gai Local Strategic Planning Statement was on public exhibition from 1 July to 12 August 2019.
+The consultation for the draft LSPS has concluded.

 If you have any enquiries at this stage please contact Council on 9424 0000 or firstname.lastname@example.org.